scacela/backup_scheduler/README.md

 ## Usage Instructions

-1. Customize the `config.ini` file to configure your backup settings.
+1. Customize the `config.ini` file from the `backup_scheduler` folder to configure your backup settings.
 Define unique backup profiles using sections with associated key-value pair attributes.

-2. Change your directory to the folder containing the Python script `backup.py`:
+2. Change your directory to the `backup_scheduler` folder:

     ```
     cd backup_scheduler